 |Ambulatory Care||4 weeks|

-Longitudinal experiences will occur throughout the residency year and encompass activities such as performing Drug Utilization Evaluations, presenting recommendations to Pharmacy and Therapeutics Committees, student precepting/PEARLS and creating a monthly newsletter directed to all Virginia Mason Franciscan Health clinical staff.
-Residents will also be directly involved in the education of providers, pharmacist interns and pharmacy technicians.
+Longitudinal experiences will occur throughout the residency year and encompass activities such as performing Drug Utilization Evaluations, presenting recommendations to Pharmacy and Therapeutics Committees, student precepting, and creating and editing a monthly newsletter directed to all Virginia Mason Franciscan Health clinical staff.
+Residents will also be directly involved in the education of providers, pharmacist interns, and pharmacy technicians.
 Residents will be assigned to a hospital within the health system for further experiential development through staffing opportunities.

 Optional rotations are direct patient care specialty rotations, some of which may be completed off-site.
-Additionally, residents have the opportunity to propose and create alternate rotations based on clinical interests.
+Residents have the opportunity to propose and create alternate rotations based on clinical interests beyond what is currently offered.

 |Advanced Critical Care||2-4 weeks|